 The Internship Program commenced in 2004 with the placement of legal interns at a limited number of NTRBs and other organisations working in Indigenous affairs more generally.

-The legal internship program has since expanded to include anthropology and some social science (archaeology, cultural heritage, environmental management, human geography, history and sociology) students and graduates, now placed at the 15 NTRBs and at over 65 other Indigenous corporations, government bodies, community groups and other policy organisations Australia-wide.
+The legal Internship Program has since expanded to include anthropology and some social science (archaeology, cultural heritage, environmental management, human geography, history and sociology) students and graduates, now placed at the 15 NTRBs and at over 80 other Indigenous corporations, government bodies, community groups and other policy organisations Australia-wide.

 In 2009, Aurora piloted the placement of business interns at NTRBs and other organisations.

-The internship program, combined with Aurora’s training and professional development program, support the recruitment and retention of staff at NTRBs in particular.
+The Internship Program, combined with Aurora’s training and professional development program, support the recruitment and retention of staff at NTRBs and PBCs in particular.

 The internship program now

-The program continues to attract enthusiastic participation by students and graduates from universities across Australia as well as overseas, with over 3,000 applications received and more than 1,000 internship placements arranged, as at summer 2012/13.
+The program continues to attract enthusiastic participation by students and graduates from universities across Australia as well as overseas, with over 4,100 applications received and more than 1,400 internship placements arranged, as at the winter 2014 round.

 Internships - making a difference

-- The program has arranged 42 Australian Indigenous internship placements (33 legal, four anthropology and five other social science), six of which have led to full-time positions in the NTRB system.
+- The program has arranged 51 Australian Indigenous internship placements (39 legal, 5 anthropology and 7 other social science), of which 5 have led to full-time positions in the NTRB system.
 An additional two Canadian Aboriginal placements were arranged

-- Over 25% of our alumni are working or have worked in paid positions in native title or Indigenous affairs more broadly
+- Around 25% of our alumni are working or have worked in paid positions in native title or Indigenous affairs more broadly